timescale/docs/timescaledb/tutorials/grafana/visualize-missing-data.md

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-tutorial-missing-data-grafana/aggregate.png" alt="Grafana Screenshot: Aggregating across our interpolated data"/>

-Let’s compare this to what the aggregate would have looked like had we not interpolated the missing data, by adding a new series to the graph:
+Let's compare this to what the aggregate would have looked like had we not interpolated the missing data, by adding a new series to the graph:

 ```sql